 Download and run Stellar Data Recovery on your system.

-From main screen select data type to be recovered and select next.
+From the main screen, select the data type to be recovered and select next.

 Next, from next screen select location from where you want to recover data i.e. your affected hard drive and hit scan.